np-guard/vpc-network-config-synthesis/README.md

 # vpc-network-config-synthesis
-Tool for automatic synthesis of VPC network resources
+Tool for automatic synthesis of VPC network resources.

+* spec_schema.json is the JSON schema for VPC-synthesis